fr_rows() controls how data flows across pages.

 fr_rows(sort_by = c("ARM", "USUBJID"),

-repeat_cols = "ARM")repeat_cols only prints the value when it changes (like
+suppress = "ARM")suppress only prints the value when it changes (like

 NOREPEAT in SAS).